 In 2017 our fifth annual ride grew even more with 365 riders enjoying a fantastic ride and raising in excess of $32,000 for Singleton Family Support.

-With such generous, continued support from riders, volunteers, the community and our wonderful sponsors, we are hoping that in 2018, The Mailrun Charity Bike Ride will be an even bigger success.
+With such generous, continued support from riders, volunteers, the community and our wonderful sponsors, we are hoping that in the future The Mailrun Charity Bike Ride will be an even bigger success.

 by Ken Dreaper